Menachem Z. Rosensaft: Israel / Palestinian peace process

 In December 1988, he was one of five American Jews in Stockholm, Sweden, who met with Yasir Arafat and other senior leaders of the Palestine Liberation Organization, resulting in the PLO's first public recognition of Israel.
 Writing in Newsweek, he explained that despite an initial reluctance to participate in such a meeting, he concluded that since he had urged others to negotiate with the PLO, "I really had no choice.
 Since I wanted others to talk to the enemy, I had to be willing to do so as well – not going would be a betrayal of my principles both as a Jew and as a Zionist."
 For Rosensaft, the very beginning of dialogue was a major accomplishment.
 "There are miles to go," he said.
 "But for God's sake, let's start talking.
 When you talk, you de-demonize the enemy."

 A year later, in an open letter to Arafat also published in Newsweek, he voiced his dismay at the fact that the Palestinian leader had done nothing to move the peace process forward since the Stockholm meeting.
-"I knew, of course," he wrote, "that you had not overnight turned into Mother Teresa or Albert Schweitzer.
-Still, you have regrettably failed to take any substantive steps to persuade the Israeli public that their destruction has ceased to be the PLO's ultimate objective. ...
-If you truly want peace, and I hope you do, you and your colleagues must do far more than you have done to date to demonstrate the sincerity of your intentions.
-You must renounce terrorism in fact, not merely in rhetoric."

-In October 2000, Rosensaft expressed his utter disillusionment with Arafat.
+In October 2000, Rosensaft expressed his disillusionment with Arafat.
 "We believed him," Rosensaft wrote in The Washington Post, "when he said that he and the PLO were committed to a political solution to the Israeli-Palestinian conflict.
 We believed him when he proclaimed an end to terrorism.
 We were wrong. ...
 Of course the Palestinians were entitled to self-determination – even independence—but only on terms of mutual respect.
 The Palestinians' claims of nationhood could not stand separate and apart from their acknowledgment that Israelis are entitled to precisely the same rights.
 Arafat and his colleagues gave lip service to these lofty sentiments.
 We believed them.
 We were wrong. ...
-Perhaps, in time, the Palestinians will realize that a different leader will better serve them and their cause.
+Perhaps, in time, the Palestinians will realize that a different leader will better serve them and their cause. ...
 Perhaps they will realize that stabbing and stomping Israeli soldiers to death and then parading their mutilated bodies in an obscene triumph is not acceptable behavior in the 21st century.
 Perhaps.
 But then, we also believe in the eventual arrival of the Messiah.
 In the meantime, those of us who wanted so desperately to see Arafat as a positive, constructive presence of any kind must reiterate over and over again: We were wrong."